build-on-aws/bedrock-agents-streamlit/README.md

 - Select the **Orchestration** tab.
 Toggle on the radio button  **Override orchestration template defaults**.
 Make sure  **Activate orchestration template** is enabled as well.

-- In the ***Prompt template editor***, scroll down to line seven right below the closing tag `</auxiliary_instructions>`.
-Make two line spaces, then copy/paste in the following portfolio example and email format:
+- In the ***Prompt template editor***, scroll down to line 22-23, then copy/paste in the following portfolio example and email format: